Facilities and Accommodation

 All graduate accommodation has self-catering facilities.
 In term-time, graduate students also have the option of eating in College.
 You can expect meal costs to be of the following order:-

 16, 17 & 19 Richmond Road: (built c1870) just outside the College curtilage.
-Currently occupied by graduates.
 5/6 rooms per building with shared bathroom facilities.
 1 shared kitchen with laundry facilities.

 17 Worcester Place: (built c1870) just outside the College curtilage.
-Currently occupied by graduates.
 6 rooms with shared bathroom facilities.
 1 shared kitchen with laundry facilities.

 Worcester House (171 Walton Street): (built c1870) just outside the College curtilage.
-Currently occupied by graduates.
-9 rooms with shared bathroom facilities.
+11 rooms with shared bathroom facilities.
 1 shared kitchen.
 Laundry facilities in Mitchell Building next door.

 Worcester Cottage (172 Walton Street): (built c1700 with twentieth century additions; completely renovated in 2010) just outside of the College curtilage.
-Currently occupied by graduates.
 6 en-suite rooms.
 1 shared kitchen with laundry facilities.

 42 Nelson Street: (built 1974) just outside of the College curtilage.
-Currently occupied by graduates.
-6 x 2 bedroom flats with laundry facilities.
+6 two-bedroom flats with laundry facilities.

 Bar and Common Rooms